zx0223winner/HSDSnake/docs/Usage.md

 ### Preprocessing the gff (option Two)
-`Purpose`: This rule can make use of the XX.feature_table.txt from NCBI to generate the fakegff for McScanX as input file.
+`Purpose`: This rule can make use of the XX.feature_table.txt from NCBI to generate the mockgff for McScanX as input file.

 > [!NOTE]
 > user will need to put the "XX.feature_table.txt" in the config.yaml file.